Closed Blue Circle restaurant gets new owners

 BRISTOL, Tenn. — The iconic Blue Circle restaurant has been sold after abruptly closing last month in Bristol.

 Mark and Debbie Sourbeer announced Friday on Facebook that they were the restaurant’s new owners.
-The former Electric Sun owners said they had been talking about operating a new business.
+The former Electric Sun Tanning Salon owners said they had been talking about operating a new business.

 The new restaurant, tentatively set to open at the end of September, will feature the same style of food, including the popular Circle Burgers.
 Mark Sourbeer said he also plans to add comfort food to the menu.